canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 ## Building and importing

 Vanilla 3.0 requires use of latest `sass` library and drops support for `node-sass`.
-If you are still using `node-sass` to build your styles you need to switch to `sass` instead.
+If you are still using `node-sass` to build your styles, you need to switch to `sass` instead.

-Additionally with introduction of `sass` we improved the way Vanilla can be imported to your project.
+Additionally, with introduction of `sass` we improved the way Vanilla can be imported to your project.
 Instead of importing source files directly by their path (`@import "vanilla-framework/build/vanilla"`), you can now simply import Vanilla package `@import "vanilla-framework";`.
 Make sure to `@include vanilla` after the import.
 This is now a recommended way of importing Vanilla, please update any imports you have:

 ```scss
 @import 'vanilla-framework';